 Stand-alone sheds and prefab work spaces rarely look integrated into a landscape; generally, they are an extra piece plopped on top of an open flat area, cleared or already unused on a property.
-This quaint little construction project takes green additions in a new direction – up.
+This quaint little construction project takes green additions in a new direction — up.
+The grassy green-roofed shed design almost looks like an abstracted natural structure that’s sprouted out of the lawn thanks to its seamless connection from roof to wall to earth.

 The Lawn House from Altro Studio is sized to fit strips of grassy sod that wrap up its walls and over its roof, creating a layer of heat-and-light-absorbing insulation, natural ventilation as well as a simple drainage solution for outdoor applications.